jyjulianwong/Blob-Prompt-Manager/prompt2blob_vm/dashboard/README.md

-# Blob Prompt Manager Dashboard
+# Prompt2Blob Version Manager Dashboard

 A comprehensive Streamlit-based web interface for managing and viewing prompt versions from both local files and Google Cloud Storage.